StrongKey/fido2/docs/Clustering_Guide_Linux.md

     shell> yum install haproxy

 d. **Create a self-signed certificate** to be used by HAProxy, replacing the value in the **-subj** parameter with the value relevant to your site.
-The most important element within this parameter is the **CN** component - the value **must** match the FQDN of the VM used for this load-balancer; so if you choose to name your VM _haproxy.mydomain.com_ then the **-subj** parameter may simply be "/CN=haproxy.mydomain.com":
+The most important element within this parameter is the **CN** component - the value **must** match the FQDN of the VM used for this load-balancer; so if you choose to name your VM _fidoserver.mydomain.com_ then the **-subj** parameter may simply be "/CN=fidoserver.mydomain.com":

-    shell> openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/pki/tls/private/haproxy-selfsigned.key -out /etc/pki/tls/certs/haproxy.crt -subj "/C=US/ST=CA/L=Sunnyvale/O=Strongkey/CN=saka02.strongkey.com"
+    shell> openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/pki/tls/private/fidoserver.key -out /etc/pki/tls/certs/fidoserver.crt -subj "/CN=saka02.strongkey.com"

 e. **Concatenate the generated key and certificate files** into a single file, preserving the names of the files as shown below:

-    shell> cat /etc/pki/tls/certs/haproxy.crt /etc/pki/tls/private/haproxy-selfsigned.key > /etc/pki/tls/certs/haproxy.pem
+    shell> cat /etc/pki/tls/certs/fidoserver.crt /etc/pki/tls/private/fidoserver.key > /etc/pki/tls/certs/fidoserver.pem

 f.
 Using a text editor such as _vi_, **edit the HAProxy configuration file** to make the following changes: